Loading...

 Please ask staff if you are unsure whether your terraforming project would be allowed under these rules.

 We ask that you make an effort to blend in your changes to the surrounding landscape.
+Please do not "temporarily" illegally terraform the map.
+Contact Staff if you have any questions.

 You may mine sand in desert biomes provided the underlying stone is not exposed.
 We again ask that you make an effort to blend in your changes to the surrounding landscape.